EdvinFlodstrom/dotfiles/README.md

 # Dotfiles

-These are my personal dotfiles, documented and detailed.
+These are my personal configurations for the various packages I use, documented and detailed.